-My expertise with expressive arts modalities has helped mental health professionals implement successful strategies to help their young clients and families resolve their challenges in a developmentally supportive manner.
+My expertise with play therapy and expressive arts modalities has helped mental health professionals implement successful strategies to help their young clients and families resolve their challenges in a developmentally supportive manner.
 I have worked with foster care/adoption and CPS agencies, community based agencies addressing the mental health impact of trauma and homelessness, schools and parents, and juvenile justice agencies.

 Clinical Licensure Supervision

 It has been a privilege to work with numerous mental health professionals pursing their clinical license.
 As a life long learner, I love sharing ideas and research with professionals that I supervise.
-I am currently licensed as a licensed clinical social worker in Utah.
+I am currently licensed as a licensed clinical social worker in Utah and Nevada.
 My family and I relocated to the area in 2016.
 While living in Virginia and owner of a small mental health outpatient clinic, I supervised numerous master’s level interns and clinician pursuing their clinical licensure.
 My expertise includes helping mental health professionals professionals provide individual, family and group counseling to children, adolescents, adults and families.
-I utilize a predominately attachment theory approach and integrate additional theory models, such as CBT, DBT, Choice, and play/expressive arts, to help professionals find solutions that work effectively with their clients’ specific treatment needs.
+I utilize a predominately attachment theory approach and integrate additional theory models, such as CBT, DBT, trauma and neurobiology informed modalities, and play/expressive arts to help professionals find solutions that work effectively with their clients’ specific treatment needs.